 When I was growing up, local TV stations would often run old movies in their less-than-prime-time slots.
 This obviously saved them money, but it also ensured that the younger generation was exposed to the past glory of film.
 And the Forbidden Planet was such incredible a movie.

 It was made in 1956 and was the first attempt by Hollywood to make a serious SF film for adults.
 Before that, such movies were not taken seriously and the Flash Gordon serials were about as good as it got.
 The film had an outstanding look that we now think of as “retro” and the special effects were top drawer for the time (no wires can be seen).
-The acting was very good and the script was based off of William Shakespeare’s The Tempest.
+The acting was very good and the script was based on William Shakespeare’s The Tempest.

-Despite its flaws, I recommend the movie.
+However, despite its flaws, I recommend the movie.
 It’s a classic and can reveal where we as SF fans come from and how far we have traveled since 1954.